- Search The Registry

 He was born in Louisiana, and in the early 1960s, he and his mother moved to Los Angeles.
 His first childhood encounter in his new LA neighborhood led to a fight.
 This experience, Williams, says convinced him that being bigger, tougher, and stronger than the next guy were the keys to his survival.
 He and friend Raymond Washington founded the Crips, a Street Gang, or in their own description, a LA youth protection organization.

 After Williams' incarceration and Washington's murder, this group grew into one of America’s most widely known and notorious street gangs.
 In 1979, Williams murdered Albert Owen, Thsai-Shai Yang, Yen-I Yang, and Yee Chen Lin during two separate robberies.
 All four were shot execution-style by close-range shotgun blasts.

 Williams refused to provide police investigations with any information against his gang and was implicated in attacks on guards and on women as well as multiple escape plots.

 In 1993, Williams began making changes in his behavior and became an anti-gang activist while on Death Row in California.
 Although he continued to refuse to assist police in their gang investigations, he renounced his gang affiliation.
 He apologized for the Crips' founding, while never admitting to the crimes for which he was convicted.
 Williams had denounced his life and his role as a gang leader, and he wrote from prison about the harmful effects of gang life.

 He recorded public service announcements urging young people not to join gangs.
-Despite overwhelming evidence against him, Williams continued to deny his guilt in the four murders.
+Despite the overwhelming evidence against him, Williams continued to deny his guilt in the four murders.
 A spokesman from the California Department of Corrections said that Williams never renounced his gang membership and continued to associate with Crips members in prison.
 He wrote nine children's books and an autobiography that had been popular around the world for their anti-violence message, and he helped to broker a truce between the Bloods and the Crips.